Ghibli Park

 Google Maps

-To reach Ghibli Park from central Nagoya, take the Higashiyama Subway Line to Fujigaoka Station (about 30 minutes, ¥290).
-From there, transfer to the Linimo elevated train and ride to Aichikyuhaku Kinenkoen Station (about 15 minutes, ¥340).
-The park’s north entrance is located just outside the station.
+To get to Ghibli Park from central Nagoya, take the Higashiyama Subway Line to Fujigaoka Station (30 minutes, 290 yen).
+From there, transfer to the Linimo elevated train to Aichikyuhaku Kinenkoen Station (15 minutes, 340 yen).
+The park's north entrance is located right next to the station.
+Alternatively, take a direct bus from the Meitetsu Bus Center at Nagoya Station to the park (40 minutes, 1200 yen).
+Buses run approximately once an hour.

 Resources